 Alabama Department of Corrections: Department of corrections reentry program for the state of Alabama.

 AIDT – An independent agency under the supervision and oversight of the Secretary of Commerce, encourages economic development through job-specific training.
 Training services are offered in many areas, at no cost, to new and expanding businesses throughout the State.
+Please be advised that there is NO guarantee of employment upon completion of an AIDT program, and not every candidate who applies will be selected for pre-employment training.
+Candidates must meet the minimum qualifications of the selected training, pass the interview and drug screen.

 Aid to Inmate Mothers: Our goal is to provide services to Alabama’s incarcerated women with emphasis on enhancing personal growth and strengthening the bonds between inmate mothers and their children.